 Start making the pasta

-- To your food processor, add the cashew pieces.
-Now very carefully pour or spoon the tomato mixture into your food processor.
-Process the tomato mixture with the cashew pieces until mostly smooth.
+- Add the cashew pieces to your food processor or blending apparatus.
+Now very carefully pour the cooked tomato mixture into your food processor.
+Process the tomato mixture and the cashew pieces until mostly smooth.

-- Now add the ½ cup milk of your choice, and process until smooth, about 1-3 minutes depending on your machine.
-There will still be a little texture and that is great!
+- Now add the ½ cup unsweetened almond milk, and process until smooth, about 1-3 minutes.
+There will still be a little texture to the sauce.

 Finish the sauce

-- Transfer the mixture back to your skillet, and turn the heat to low.
-Add the water and remaining ½ tsp sea salt, and stir while cooking until the water has incorporated, about 3 minutes.
-The sauce will begin to simmer a bit too.
-Sauce is done!
+- Transfer the tomato cream sauce back to your skillet, and turn the heat to low.
+Add the ½ cup water, and stir until the water is incorporated, about 3 minutes.
+The sauce will begin to simmer a bit.
+The tomato cream sauce is done.